The Festival's

 The Third BRICS Festival

-Sophocles’ tragedy Oedipus Rex shows that a person must take responsibility for their actions, even if committed unknowingly or under the influence of fate.
-Oedipus, trying to avoid the destiny foretold by prophecy, unintentionally kills his father and enters into an incestuous marriage with his mother.
-However, upon realizing his fate and accepting guilt, he does not shift blame onto the gods or destiny but punishes himself by blinding himself and exiling himself from the city.
+Sophocles' tragedy shows that a person must be responsible for their actions, even if they are done in ignorance or under the influence of fate.
+Oedipus, trying to avoid the fate predicted to him by the Oracle, unintentionally commits the murder of his father and enters into an incestuous marriage with his mother.
+However, after realizing his fate and accepting his guilt, he does not try to shift the responsibility onto the gods or fate, but instead punishes himself by blinding himself and being exiled from the city.

 3.